Creating and Publishing a Listing

 When you publish a listing, it is visible to consumers in all current and future Marketplace regions, but consumers can only get, purchase, or request your product in regions you select.

-To share your free private listing with the selected consumer accounts, you must publish the listing to those accounts.
+To share a private listing with specific consumer accounts, you must publish the listing to those accounts.
 Private listings do not appear on the Snowflake Marketplace.

 To publish a listing shared with specific consumers, do the following: